 - PDF Application File: You must also upload a Curriculum Vitae and Cover Letter in a single PDF file when submitting this application form.

-- To apply for the opportunity must submit an online application.
+- To apply for the scholarship must submit an online application.
 Once you submit your completed application, you will receive an automated email to confirm that your application has been submitted.

 - All positions are recruited in line with Open, Transparent, Merit (OTM) and Competency-based recruitment.